 One final situation to consider for nexus is if you use the Amazon FBA program to fulfill shipments for your company.
 Because there are 9 fulfillment centers in Pennsylvania there is a good chance that at least some of your items are stored here.
 It is recommended that you check inventory with Amazon to determine if this will affect you and require you to collect sales tax in the state.

 Like most states, Pennsylvania charges sales tax on physical goods and only a few specific types of services.
 Here are some additional details on what you will be required to collect sales tax on and what will be eligible for exemption.

 The State of Pennsylvania maintains an up to date document with a list of all applicable sales tax and exemptions on their website for review of these items in greater detail.

 If you have nexus in Pennsylvania and must collect sales tax, you will need to register with the state to acquire a permit.
-This can be done either online or with a form that can be mailed to the Department of Revenue.
-Here are links for both:
+This can be done online at the following location: Register for sales tax permit through Online PA100 website.